CrevsDaak/7c-galileo/readme.txt

 Respond to Insult 1: You honestly think you're the first to try and use words to break me?
 Hah!
 Respond to Insult 2: You think you're so tough, talking down to a halfling.
 I'm not at all impressed.
 Respond to Insult 3: You don't intimidate me in the slightest.
-Compliment 1: Your valiance is unmatched.
-Compliment 2: A more respectable man and warrior I've never known.
+Compliment 1: A more respectable man and warrior I've never known.
-Compliment 3: If I had half the courage you do, I wager I'd be set for life.
+Compliment 2: If I had half the courage you do, I wager I'd be set for life.
-Special 1:
-Special 2:
-Special 3:
+Compliment 3: Ah, my knight in shining armor, you are really quite the charmer.
+Response to Compliment 1: Your kind words strike a chord within my very heart.
+I thank you.
+Special 1: Your beauty is as boundless as the Sea of Swords, Alora.
+Special 2: You really are quite the thief; it seems you've stolen my heart.
+Special 3: Of all your beautiful curves, your smile is my favorite.
+Inventory Full: I really haven't the space for all that rubbish.
+Not like a halfling makes for a good pack mule anyhow.
+Target Immune: Blast it, that's no use.

 -----------------------
 VIII.
 Credits